polarityio/threatquotient/README.md

 If checked, users will be able to delete tags from the overlay window

+### Enable Editing of Indicator Status

+If checked, users will be able to edit the "status" of an indicator (e.g., Active, WhiteListed, Review etc.)

+### Enable Manual Editing of Indicator Score

+If checked, users will be able to edit the "score" of an indicator.

+>  !!!
+Note that manually setting the score of an indicator is not a recommended best practice.
+Setting the score manually prevents ThreatQuotient from setting an automatic indicator score.

 ### Minimum Score

 The minimum indicator score required for indicators to be returned by the integration

+### Maximum Score

+The maximum indicator score required for indicators to be returned by the integration

+As an example, if the minimum indicator score is set to 4 and the maximum indicator score is set to 8, the integration will only return indicators that have a score between 4 and 8 inclusive (i.e., including score values 4 and 8)

 ### Indicator Statuses

 Select 1 or more indicator status types to return.
-The integration will only search and return indicators with the specified statuses
+The integration will only search and return indicators with the specified statuses.
+Indicator status options are taken from your `config/threatq.config.js` file.
+For more information see the section on configuring custom statuses.

 ## Installation Instructions